hallpaz/3dsystems21/docs/assignment6.md

 -   Get more familiarization with camera representations
 -   Discover new APIs in PyTorch3D to work with rigid transforms
--   Use the power of neural networks and gradient descent to solve a classic optimization problem in graphics|vision.
+-   Use the power of neural networks and gradient descent to solve a classic optimization problem in *graphics and vision*.

 ## Instructions: